PX4/PX4-Devguide/en/simulation/flightgear_vehicles.md

 # FlightGear Vehicles

-This topic lists/displays the vehicles supported by the PX4 [FlightGear](../simulation/flightgear.md) simulation, and the `make` commands required to run them (the commands are run from terminal in the **Firmware** directory).
+This topic lists/displays the vehicles supported by the PX4 [FlightGear](../simulation/flightgear.md) simulation, and the `make` commands required to run them (the commands are run from terminal in the **PX4-Autopilot** directory).
 The supported types are: plane, autogyro and rover (there are specific frames within these types).

 > **Tip** For the full list of build targets run `make px4_sitl list_vmd_make_targets` (filter out those that start with `flightgear_`).